jstonge/oxcart-paradox/src/index.md

 ```

 <div>
-    We first choose among policy types
+    Choose among policy types and day (you can click on date to toggle with keyboard)
+    <br>
     ${selectInput2}
-    <br>
-    Then day
     ${timeInput2}
 </div>